pbugnion/pascalbugnion.net/src/note-content/bayesian-statistics-explained.md

 _Warning: this is very early-stage content_

 Statistics tends to evoke painful memories of retrieving coloured balls from a bag, or throwing dice, or flipping coins.
 Like much of mathematical education, these problems are all very artificial: it's not obvious how they help us day-to-day.
-Because they are so artificial, they miss the point.
+Because they are so artificial, they miss the point of what statistics is.

 Statistics is really the study of decision-making under uncertainty.
 When our brain evaluates questions like "should I take an umbrella with me?" or "given that I have a fever, am I likely to have Covid?", it intuitively knows how to handle uncertainty to make sensible decisions.
 Statistics takes this intuition, gives it a firm logical footing, makes it more quantitative, and turns it into concrete algorithms (or at least, formulae) that we can put into software.

 Bayesian statistics, in particular, gives us a framework for understanding how much to update our beliefs when we are presented with a new piece of evidence.
 For instance, let's say I wake up this morning with a fever.
 My brain will naturally think about Covid.
 But how much should I update whether I believe I have Covid based on my fever?
-Bayesian statistics is a framework for updating our belief (do I have Covid?) based on new evidence (I have a fever).
+Bayesian statistics tells us how.

 ![](./images/bayesian-statistics-diagram.png)